Menu

 Our Forest School team:

-Mrs Patient (Level 3 Qualified) Forest School Lead
+Mr Woods (Level 3 Qualified) Forest School Lead

 At Sir Henry Fermor school, we are fortunate to have a designated wooded site on our school grounds set aside for Forest school.
 Forest school is regularly programmed in our Early Years classes.
 Each other year group gets allocated a term in which they have Forest school.